What's on this list and what isn't

 Alternate history—also called alternative or just plain alt history—was once considered a category of science fiction.
 But the subgenre's "what if" feature, speculating on what life would be like if events in history had transpired differently, has appeared in works also classed as literary fiction, mysteries, thrillers, romances, historical fiction and even westerns.
 So many alt history titles also appear on greatest lists for other genres.

-What's on the Greatest Alternate History list:
+What's on the list:

 • novels (The Man in the High Castle)